sonic-net/SONiC/doc/TACACSPLUS_PASSKEY_ENCRYPTION.md

 TACACS passkey encryption adds an extra layer of security to safeguard the passkey on each device throughout the network.
 Moreover, the utilization of MAC address-based encryption ensures that each network device possesses its distinct encrypted passkey.
 This strategy effectively mitigates the risk of a major network breach in case one of the devices is compromised.

+### Limitation
+We choose MAC address is unique and better for management, however if the MAC address of the device is known, we could decrypt the key.
+If we want to use any other ciper we should manage / stored it in the DB, it is again defeating the purpose.
+So for now we are going ahead with mac as network admins can orchestartion system to use mac address for passkey encryption.
+However we are open to new ideas and thoughts to hardened the security and we should be able to accomodate with later releases.

 ### Testing Requirements

-Need to add new / update the existing TACACS testcases to incorporate this new feature
+Need to add new / update the existing TACACS testcases to incorporate this new feature Test cases to unit test encrypt and decrypt fucntions Test cases to add test the TACACS+ functionality with passkey encryption Test cases to cover DB migration